zubairiqbal431/ESP32-CAM-Based-IoT-Humidity-Monitoring-and-Smart-Control-System-Using-MQTT-and-Node-RED/README.md

-👉This decoupling is essential for scalable IoT systems.
+This decoupling is essential for scalable IoT systems.